SparshiAwasthi/_Movie_Recommender_System_using_Machine_Learning/README.md

 # _Movie_Recommender_System_using_Machine_Learning
-A movie recommender system built on machine learning using collaborative filtering
+A movie recommender system built on machine learning using Item-based collaborative filtering technique.
+By analyzing user ratings and movie data, the system identifies similarities between movies and provides personalized recommendations to users.

 ## The dataset